 Palma sits in the heart of an extensive bay with a promenade stretching for miles and C’ An Pere Antoni (Palma City Beach) for those wanting a sandy beach.
 It’s a well-organised beach with sun loungers, umbrellas, toilets, showers and a lifeguard tower.

 If you want to see an iconic and beautiful viewpoint of Mallorca, head to Cap de Formentor viewpoint.
 Meanwhile, Mercat de l’Olivar market is a lively market with fresh local produce, you can enjoy a gourmet dish at one of the onsite restaurants and bars.

-Being located near Son Sant Joan Airport, international airport, also makes it incredibly convenient, especially for those who are looking for the best place to stay in Mallorca without a car.
-It is only a short ride by bus and taxi to the city and port.
+Palma is the best place to stay in Mallorca without a car.
+It is only a short ride by bus and taxi from the Son Sant Joan international airport to the city and port.
 There are also good bus connections to other resort towns.

 Accommodation fits every budget and that includes 5-star hotels.
 There are apartments and backpacker accommodation as well, so no one needs to worry about making Palma their base.

 Stay in Palma if you’re first time travelers; you are interested in Mallorca’s history and culture; you want shopping and city life; you are looking for where to stay in Mallorca without a car.

 Best Places to Stay in Palma de Mallorca: